-The bad news, he said, is that it will take some time to get definitive results because there aren't a lot of people in the part of Colorado where to things like clay, he said, but for the disease is common.
+The bad news, he said, is that it will take some time to get definitive results because there aren't a lot of people in the part of Colorado where the disease is common.

 Dr. Noordheok said the medical community is watching chronic wasting disease, but there hasn't been any evidence of transfer to humans.